 Interested in another easy craft for the 4th of July?
 You can follow my tutorial on how to make tissue paper pom-poms for another backdrop option.

 2. Patriotic Serving Table

 My “serving table” in this case turns out to be a cedar potting bench that my husband made several years ago.
 We were living in a townhome, and he was excited to finally have a garage space for woodworking.

-The banner you see is another PB clearance item I picked up, but this burlap pennant banner also makes a great substitute.
+The banner you see is another PB clearance item I picked up, but any of these banners would also make a great substitute.

 To cover the top of the table, I used a pair of bandanas I bought from Dollar Tree.
 The glass pitcher and mason jar mugs are part of my entertaining staples that work for various small patio parties.

 For a little DIY decor, I included my painted bottle vases and plucked a few sprigs of roses, vincas, and plumbago (red, white, and blue!) from the backyard.

 3. 4th of July Seating Area

 The final piece of the puzzle included our patio chair and ottoman.
 I like the pop of color provided by the small throw pillow and wicker basket.

 Would you ever guess that I snagged that pillow from my twin boys’ room?!
 I made it a few years ago from scrap fabric.
 (They have an airplane-themed room in primary colors.)